B-the-Reed/python-apis-challenge/README.md

 - The file labeled WeatherPy_BRR_final.ipynb shows the code and analysis for Part 1 of the assignment.
 - The file labeled VacationPy_BRR_final.ipynb shows the code for Part 2 of the assignment.

+Please also note that the temperature scale used in the analysis is Imperial (Fahrenheit).